johngrogg/grogg-tdd/README.md

 - The schema is stored in our database only if it is a valid [JSON-Schema](https://json-schema.org) document

 ## Code State
+- Added a new test that introduces a mock of our data repository abstraction.
+At this point, the entire RegisterSchema behavior is now tested (but not yet implemented).
 - Implemented the stub of a JSON Validator interface, and used it to get the test passing.
 - Introduced the first test block related to JSON Schema validation.
 It is currently failing, but is ready for implementation.
 - Basic repo setup with just the framework of tests in place, but no real functionality.